 At College Park Pet Wellness Clinic, we will suggest that you explore different medications to help alleviate your pet’s symptoms.
 Some of these could include:

 - Non-steroidal anti-inflammatory drugs (NSAIDS).
 These are designed to manage the inflammation that characterizes arthritis and can help loosen joints and make them easier to move.

 - These are supplements added to your pet’s food designed to support healthy joint function.
 These tend to contain chondroitin and glucosamine, substances naturally found in your pet’s joint cartilage.
 These cartilage protectors, are designed to reduced cartilage damage and degeneration.

-While prescription medications and nutritional supplements may be beneficial in helping alleviate your pet’s arthritis, but there are also a range of other non-surgical therapies available.
-These include hot/cold therapy, acupuncture and physical therapy.
+While prescription medications and nutritional supplements may be beneficial in helping alleviate your pet’s arthritis, but there is also a range of other non-surgical therapies available.
+These include hot/cold therapy, acupuncture, and physical therapy.
 Your vet will be able to talk you through which may be beneficial for your pet, and what therapies are available in your local area.